edgarcnp/lixent/CONTRIBUTING.md

 - Use GitHub Issues for bug reports and feature requests
 - Include steps to reproduce for bugs
-- Specify your Bun version
+- Specify your Bun and Lixent version

 ## License